FAIRmat-NFDI/pynxtools/docs/tutorial/converting-data-to-nexus.md

 └── params.yaml
 ```

-The ```eln_data_sle.yaml``` YAML file is another data file containing additional information (e.g., information about the experimentator) that is not provided in the main data file.
+The ```eln_data_sle.yaml``` YAML file is another data file containing additional information (e.g., information about the experimenter) that is not provided in the main data file.

 Next, you will run the conversion routine from your Python environment:

 ```console
 dataconverter --params-file params.yaml
 ```